csb324/eleventy-obsidian-ninareth/notes/Session Notes/notes-149.md

 [[The Unforged Few|Our Party]] is out shopping, at some point [[Costi]] is outside of [[Hugh|Finn]]'s focus.
 Shortly after, he notices a piece of paper in his pocket.
 It has an address in the O'Ras, "10:30PM tonight".
 It has no smell, it does look like a girl's writing -- though maybe it looks familiar to her.

 [[Adrienne Spout|Adrienne]] sendings to [[Zephyra]], "What are the odds you're in [[Jezeten]] and being cagey as fuck.
 It's [[Adrienne Spout|Adrienne]].
 See you tonight, if so" she replies, "The odds are pretty good"

+Joe says 580 for the final session / 2032